Wonderful service from start to finish.

 Practitioners and business managers should also be very aware of the absence of notification from the IPO for expired trademarks.

-You can contact Emilie Gas to discuss your questions relating to Trademark law on 023 8071 7717 or email email@example.com.
+You can contact the commercial team to discuss your questions relating to Trademark law on 023 8071 7717 or email email@example.com.

 This is for information purposes only and is no substitute for, and should not be interpreted as, legal advice.
 All content was correct at the time of publishing and we cannot be held responsible for any changes that may invalidate this article.